tty-pt/metal/README.md

 # Description
 Compile C into asm.js.
 No one can destroy the Metal.
+I saw the talk.

+# Motivation
+A C WebAssembly kernel seemed interesting and I couldn't get Emscripten to work on OpenBSD.

 # Start working
 You will need at binaryen, and a build of llvm+clang with WebAssembly support.
-Installed.

-Using the following instructions:
+You can configure these, but the example assumes you have both installed.

 ```sh
 # change the following to the root of your web project.